Mouhab-dev/cs50-pset-mouhab/README.md

 You can find the materials for the course <a href='https://cs50.harvard.edu/x/2020/'>here</a> or look at the assignments specifications linked at right of every section in the table of contents. <br>

+## Academic Honesty
+The code uploaded here should be considered as a cross reference for your solution or to take an idea of how others approched the same problem. please, do not copy and pase the code mindlessly as this is considered as a violation of the <a href="https://cs50.harvard.edu/x/2020/honesty/" > Academic Honesty</a> policy of the course.

 ## Table Of Contents

 - [Problem Set 1: C](/pset1) - <a href='https://cs50.harvard.edu/x/2020/psets/1/'> Assignments 1</a>